saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/setup.md

 </TabItem>
 </Tabs>

-## Step 2: Initialize the Backtrace Client with GameObject
+## Initialize the Backtrace Client with GameObject

 In this step, you create the Backtrace Configuration asset, create a new GameObject, add the Backtrace Client component to the GameObject, then add the Backtrace Configuration to the Backtrace Client component.